input-output-hk/mantis-ops/README.md

 ### Github Access Token

-* Github users who are in the IOHK team `mantis-devs` have the ability to authenticate to the mantis-ops project as developers.
+* Github users who are in the IOHK team `mantis-cardano-devs` have the ability to authenticate to the mantis-ops project as developers.
-  * If you are not in the `mantis-devs` github team and require access to the mantis-ops project, request team membership from the Mantis project team.
+  * If you are not in the `mantis-cardano-devs` github team and require access to the mantis-ops project, request team membership from the Mantis project team.

 * To authenticate to the mantis-ops project, use your github ID to create a personal access token for mantis-ops if you don't already have one:
   * Login into github.com with your github work user id.